15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Which Hot Springs are the Best?

-1. Blue Lagoon – The Most Famous Hot Spring in Iceland
+1. The Blue Lagoon – Iceland’s Most Famous Spa

 Yes, I’m starting this list off with the Blue Lagoon.
 Of course, I am; it is one of Iceland’s most popular attractions, with over 700,000 visits a year.